 Getting Started - Verifying Your Sensor's Health

-You’ve just received your new Mark II, but something doesn’t seem quite right.
+You’ve just received your new Mark II or Structure Sensor Pro, but something doesn’t seem quite right.
 Maybe your app says to connect your sensor, though you have already connected it.
 Perhaps your sensor connects, but it has trouble sensing the object you are trying to scan.

 To make sure your sensor is at its peak, please perform the following tests.

 - Getting Started

 - Check One - iPad and iPhone Model Check

 - Check Two - Fault Check

 - Check Three - Cable and Connectivity Check